 The privacy and security notion of using a VPN involves a few assumptions, including:

 - The remote network (where the VPN server is) is safe.
-That's likely true when you VPN into a home (or office) network, but also not always so.
+That’s likely true when you VPN into a home (or office) network, but it’s also not always so.
+Many homes or offices can be vulnerable to attacks, ransomware, or viruses.

-These assumptions are the selling points third-party VPN providers often use to convince you to have one.
-Literally, there's no VPN commercial without the word "security."
+These assumptions are the selling points third-party VPN providers often use to convince you to buy one.
+There’s literally no VPN commercial without the words “security,” “privacy,” or “secure”.

 Once again, keep this in mind: